pdxgx/sage/README.md

 --datadir /path/to/data_directory # dir with imaging datasets --outdir /path/to/scores/outdir \
 ```
-This will save `pickle` files of `pandas` dataframes for 1) SAGE model outputs and 2) the score values associated with each image.
+This will output `pickle` files of `pandas` dataframe objects for 1) SAGE model outputs and 2) the score values associated with each image.

 ### HAM vs. Your Data
 You can score a separate skin lesion imaging dataset of your choosing against HAM10000 so long as the directory structure is the same as described above.